RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 	You can instead of speakers connect headphones on the front panel.

 USB cable **(3)** - connect the HAMlab with the PC using USB 2.0 Cable - A-Male to Mini-B. USB cable will provide a way for PowerSDR software to use HAMlabs audio outputs.
+USB cable for audio is only required for HAMlab 80-10 10W model.

 Ethernet Connection **(4)** - connect the HAMlab to your local network using ethernet cable